Netlia/documentation/partnerCommunication.md

 ### Response for HTTP request

-System expects 200-299 HTTP status in the response, which is used by partner to acknowledge receiving the event.
-Any other response is interpreted as a non-delivery.
+System expects 200-299 HTTP status in the response, which is used by the partner to acknowledge receiving the event.
+Any other response is interpreted as a nondelivery.

 ### Event non-delivery handling
- If the event transfer fails, the system repeats the attempt 10 times with a 5s delay.
+ If the event transfer fails, the system attempts to transfer the event 10 more times with 5s delay after each attempt.
 The event is then dropped.

 # Communication protocol
-Data is always sent as separate events.
-Events have a common part of parameters.
+Data are always sent as a separate event.
+Events have a common parameter section.

 Common parameters: